AMSP-04/NETN-AIS/NETN-AIS.md

 ### NETN-ETR extensions

 The NETN-ETR `ETR_Task` extensions are summarized in the following table.
-These extensions may be useful in SAR vignettes for example.
+These extensions may be useful in SAR vignettes, for example.

 | Task                                | Description                                                  |
 | ----------------------------------- | ------------------------------------------------------------ |